Last updated on August 20th, 2022 at 12:29 am

 We had quite the whirlwind last week over the study that Dartmouth released on February 16th about elevated levels of arsenic in some formula and food products containing organic brown rice syrup.
-I wanted to address it here even though it’s been addressed elsewhere last week.
-I wanted to provide a list of the facts and I want to also provide some mild recommendations on what to do if you’re concerned… and my guess is you are if your baby formula uses organic brown rice syrup.
+I wanted to address it here even though it was addressed elsewhere last week.
+I wanted to provide a list of the facts, and I also want to provide some mild recommendations on what to do if you’re concerned… and my guess is you are if your baby formula uses organic brown rice syrup.

 In a nutshell, researchers tested a slew of baby formulas, cereal bars, energy bars and energy gels (used by endurance athletes) for arsenic and uncovered some interesting results that linked the use of organic brown rice syrup, rice flour, rice grain or rice flakes as the source of the elevated levels.

 From a consumer reports article, which sums up the results for us:

 - Two of 17 infant formulas tested listed organic brown rice syrup as the primary ingredient.
 One had a total arsenic concentration of six times the federal limit of 10 parts per billion (ppb) for total arsenic in bottled or public drinking water.
 This is particularly worrisome for babies because they are especially vulnerable to arsenic’s toxic effects due to their small size and the corresponding arsenic consumption per pound of body weight.

 - Twenty-two of 29 cereal bars or energy bars tested listed at least one of these four rice products—organic brown rice syrup, rice flour, rice grain or rice flakes – among the top five ingredients.
 The seven other bars were among the lowest in total arsenic, ranging from 8 to 27 ppb, while those containing syrup or other forms of rice ranged from 23 to 128 ppb.